Tomorrow marks the beginning of daylight savings time. So remember to set your clocks one hour forward before you go to bed.

 Earth is the only planet we know that can support liquid water on its surface.
 There are also two moons thought to have liquid water under their frozen surface.
 These are Europa and Enceladus.

 On this date in 1962 the first Orbiting Solar Observatory (OSO-1) was launched.
 It primarily studied the UV, x-ray and gamma ray output of the Sun.

 Tomorrow morning at 1am you can find the Moon and Jupiter only 4° apart in the southeastern sky.
 The Moon will be exhibiting a waning gibbous phase.

-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, January 23.
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, March 6.
 All times are given as local St. Louis time (Central Standard Time).
 For definitions of terminology used in the night sky update, click the highlighted text.
 Information updated weekly or as needed.
 Join us for our next star… Continue reading

 Earth is one of 4 rocky planets in our solar system.
 The others are Mercury, Venus and Mars.
 Earth is the largest with Venus coming in a close 2nd.